Fumeng-Yang/template-cover-letter-2024/README.md

         > ...
         total : 3
     - Open `letters/pdfs`, you should see each school's PDF has its own file with appropriate customization.

+- You can add a customization placeholder.
+But remember that to make sure the script can replaces the placeholder in the `sameforall.tex` with the specificaton in school configuration files, you need to add the same entry to ALL school files (even it's a `{}`)!
+Otherwise, in the outputed PDF, it's still the placeholder.

 # Debug